Pomax/BezierInfo-2/components/sections/canonical/content.en-GB.md

 </div>

 So now the question becomes: how do we manipulate our curve so that it fits this canonical form, with three fixed points, and one "free" point?
-Enter linear algerba.
+Enter linear algebra.
 Don't worry, I'll be doing all the math for you, as well as show you what the effect is on our curves, but basically we're going to be using linear algebra, rather than calculus, because "it's way easier".
 Sometimes a calculus approach is very hard to work with, when the equivalent geometrical solution is super obvious.

 The approach is going to start with a curve that doesn't have all-colinear points (so we need to make sure the points don't all fall on a straight line), and then applying four graphics operations that you will probably have heard of: translation (moving all points by some fixed x- and y-distance), scaling (multiplying all points by some x and y scale factor), and shearing (an operation that turns rectangles into parallelograms).